Where to Stay in Hong Kong in 2026 → 7 AMAZING Areas

 A vibrant street scene in Hong Kong with bright neon signs in various languages, pedestrians, and a plethora of small shops and pharmacies.

-Causeway Bay is considered to be the heart of Hong Kong Island, situated 11 km (7 miles) away from TST.
-This is a great place to stay if you want to be centrally located and have access to family-friendly activities but also some of the best shopping Hong Kong has to offer.
+Causeway Bay is considered the heart of Hong Kong Island, located 11 km (7 miles) from TST.
+This is a great place to stay if you want to be centrally located and have access to family-friendly activities and some of the best shopping Hong Kong has to offer.

 One of the first things you should do during your stay in Causeway Bay is visit Victoria Park (map), the largest park in the city, with several sports courts, a play area, and a pool – all things kids will enjoy.
 Also, be sure to stop by Jardine Noonday Gun (map) at noon and witness the large gun being fired – it’s a unique experience.

-Other noteworthy attractions are the Tin Hau Temple (map), which is just one of the many Tin Hau temples in Hong Kong, and the Hong Kong Central Library (map), which houses many historic collections.
+Other noteworthy attractions are the Tin Hau Temple (map), one of many Tin Hau temples in Hong Kong, and the Hong Kong Central Library (map), which houses many historical collections.
 If you feel like doing some outdoor activities, I’d recommend hiking up to the Red Incense Burner Summit (trail map) to admire the stunning views of the city.

 Causeway Bay is one of the most expensive retail areas in the world (rents are high), so the hotels will probably have slightly higher prices as well.